BrandoPoggiali/CNVmap/README.md

 # CNVmap
- CNVmap is a tool for visualizing Copy Number Varitions (CNVs) at genome, chromosome and gene levels.
+ CNVmap is a tool for visualizing Copy Number Variations (CNVs) at genome, chromosome and gene levels.
 The inputs of this tool are .cns and .cnr file formats obtained by the tool CNVkit (https://cnvkit.readthedocs.io/en/stable/).

+CNVs, also called Copy Number Alterations (CNAs) are a subtype od Structural Variants (SVs).
+Althought their definition is not clearly defined, they are portions of the genome that can either be lost (deletions) or duplicated (amplifications).
+CNVs are a source of genetic variability, however they are also involve in development of some diseases.
+In particular, Somatic Copy Number Alterations contribute to cancer initiation, progression and therapeutic resistance.
+For example, the level of copy number alteration (CNA) is associated with recurrence of primary prostate cancer or with disease-free and overall survival in primary breast, endometrial, renal clear cell, thyroid, and colorectal cancer [1].
+For these reasons, the detection and study of Copy Number Alterations could play a key role in the treatment of several tumors. **CNVkit** is a software which detect Copy Number Variants and Alterations genome wide [2].
+In order to inspect CNA at different genomic levels and produce publication-graphic figures we developed the R-package **CNVmap**.

 &nbsp;